Azure/autorest/docs/developer/guide/writing-a-new-plugin.md

 # How to write a new plugin

 ## Register the plugin in default-configuration.md
-Add an entry to the (configuration file)[https://github.com/Azure/autorest/blob/master/src/autorest-core/resources/default-configuration.md] that will load the plugin.
-Depending on the type of the plugin, add the entry in the corresponding subsection (eg. validators should go in the ```Validators``` section) Please note that the ```transform``` step is pre-cursor to most plugins since it transforms the raw json into a usable model.
+Add an entry to the [configuration file](https://github.com/Azure/autorest/blob/master/src/autorest-core/resources/default-configuration.md) that will load the plugin.
+Depending on the type of the plugin, add the entry in the corresponding subsection (eg. validators should go in the ```Validators``` section)

 The order of execution of the plugins can also be dictated with this configuration file.
 The ```input``` node indicates the pre-task for the execution of current plugin.
 The ```scope``` section can be used to pass input settings.
 We can simply create a section named as the scope and pass all necessary arguments to the scope.
 Eg.: